 Constellation Brands could advocate for acquisition on the argument of an improving outlook for the cannabis industry, and also if it sees Canopy Growth as a strategic investment and not just a financial one, the analyst said.

-The THC/CBD beverages being created jointly by the two companies could push them ahead of the competition, both in Canada and globally, Zuanic said.
+The new delta-8-THC/CBD product line being created jointly by the two companies could push them ahead of the competition, both in Canada and globally, Zuanic said.

 “We rate the stock neutral as we are not entirely convinced the premium is justified (taking last quarter sales) and think consensus may be too optimistic for [calendar year 2020] in relative terms.”